• Skip to primary navigation

 Ingredients

-• 2 tablespoon Vinegar (see note)
+• 2 Tablespoons Vinegar (see note)

-• 6 tablespoon Oil (see note)
+• 6 Tablespoons Oil (see note)

-• ⅛ teaspoon Salt
+• 1/8 teaspoon Salt

-• ⅛ teaspoon Black Pepper
+• 1/8 teaspoon Black Pepper

-• 1 teaspoon Flavor Additions--Honey, Maple Syrup, Agave, Mustard, Minced Garlic, Minced Shallots, Fresh or Dried Herbs, Dried Spices, Fresh Fruit, Fresh Cheese (optional - choose one or two to start)
+• 1 teaspoon Flavor Additions–Honey, Maple Syrup, Agave, Mustard, Minced Garlic, Minced Shallots, Fresh or Dried Herbs, Dried Spices, Fresh Fruit, Fresh Cheese (optional – choose one or two to start)

 Instructions

-If mixing in a bowl
+If mixing in a bowl:

 • Pour vinegar and any other seasoning ingredients (except oil) in a bowl.